 Apprentices will get to grips with manicures, pedicures, painting nails, nail extensions, and general hand and nail care.

-What levels of beauty apprenticeship are available to me?
+What levels of beauty apprenticeship are available for me?

 There are two main types of apprenticeships;

-Once you have gotten to grips with a teasing comb and gained your qualifications in the above, there are chances for you to further your career.
+Once you’ve gotten to grips with a teasing comb and gained your qualifications in the above, there are chances for you to further your career.

-Level 4 higher apprenticeships allow you to develop the skills you previously picked up.
+Level 4 advanced apprenticeships allow you to develop the skills you previously picked up.

-At this level, you can train to become senior technicians within your chosen route or even train towards becoming future managers and artistic directors.
+At this level, you can train to become a senior technician within your chosen route or even train towards becoming a manager and artistic director.

 What qualifications do I need?

-An advanced apprenticeship requires 5 GCSEs at grades 9 to 4 (A* to C), or equivalent, including maths and English.
+An advanced apprenticeship requires five GCSEs at grades 9 to 4 (A* to C), or equivalent, including Maths and English.